CouncilofLorien/counciloflorien.github.io/docs/cards/H/half-an-eye-open.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Playable on a Dragon or Drake attack (before the strikes are assigned).
 Attacker may choose defending non-Wizard character to face the first strike assigned from the attack.
-Alternatively, it may be revealed as an on-guard card when a burglary attempt is announced-this attempt is modified by -5. <br>_“...they keep half an eye open watching while they sleep, if they are suspicious.."_ ***---&NoBreak;Hob***
+Alternatively, it may be revealed as an on-guard card when a burglary attempt is announced-this attempt is modified by -5. <br>_“...they keep half an eye open watching while they sleep, if they are suspicious.."_ ***---&#65279;Hob***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>